What to see and do on your Norfolk Short Break…..

 Norwich is the most complete medieval city in England with a stunning Norman Castle, two Cathedrals, the largest open-air market in the country and many historic buildings.
-The city is an excellent shopping destination with an eclectic blend of independent and multiple retailers in two shopping malls and in the ‘Norwich Lanes’.
-There is a choice of theatres, museums and galleries, cafés and restaurants and sports and leisure facilities, including Whitlingham Outdoor Centre for walking, sailing and water sports.
+It is England’s first and only UNESCO ‘City of Literature’.
+The city is an excellent shopping destination with an eclectic blend of independent and multiple retailers in two shopping malls and in the ‘Norwich Lanes’ – Great British High Street of the Year winner in 2015.
+There is a choice of theatres, museums and galleries, cafés and restaurants and sports and leisure facilities, including Whitlingham Outdoor Centre for walking, sailing and water sports and Sportspark at the UEA.

 There are walking routes a plenty including the Wherryman’s Way, a 35 mile route along the River Yare, the ancient 93 mile Peddars Way, and the Weaver’s Way, a 61 mile route from Cromer to Great Yarmouth.
 For something a little less challenging you can take a gentle amble around some of our pretty Norfolk villages.
 We have lots of information, routes and maps in the hotel and we can pack you up a picnic to take out for the day.

-There are too many heritage sites to mention with the ‘Norwich 12’, ‘the UK’s finest collection of individually outstanding heritage buildings’, historic houses, churches, museums and gardens galore but whatever your taste, you will certainly find something of interest.
+There are too many heritage sites to mention with the ‘Norwich 12’, ‘the UK’s finest collection of individually outstanding heritage buildings’, NT and English Heritage properties, medieval churches, museums and gardens galore but whatever your taste, you will certainly find something of interest.

-- Courting Marsh Harriers and booming Bitterns at Strumpshaw, breeding waders at Berney Marshes
+- Courting Marsh Harriers and ‘booming’ Bitterns, breeding waders at Berney Marshes

 - Rhododendrons & Azaleas at Sheringham Park (mid-May to June)